 BlackPast.org online reference center

-It also features a Perspectives Online Magazine which features commentary of important but little known events in black history often written by the individuals who participated in or witnessed them.
+BlackPast.org also features a Perspectives Online Magazine which features commentary of important but little-known events in black history often written by the individuals who participated in or witnessed them.
 To date more than 100 articles have appeared.

-In January 2019, the following events will honor the life and legacy of Dr. Martin Luther King, Jr. Some are fun, some are thoughtful, and others are thought-provoking.
+The following events honor the life and legacy of Dr. Martin Luther King, Jr. Some are fun, some are thoughtful, and others are thought-provoking.
+They may occur on the MLK Holiday (erd Monday in January) or at other times.